siefca/hara/README.md

 # hara

-Stateful data structures for clojure.
+Stateful data structures for clojure (and the functions to operate on them)

 ### Huh?